mozey/config/README.md

 [Env vars](https://en.wikipedia.org/wiki/Environment_variable)
 must be set in the parent process. **Apps must not set their own config, they read it from the environment.**.
 An exception to this rule is [base64 config](https://github.com/mozey/config/issues/28) that is compiled into, and distributed with binaries.

 Above is in contrast to using [Viper](https://github.com/spf13/viper) for [reading config files from your application](https://github.com/spf13/viper#reading-config-files).
-In addition, while [Viper has the ability to bind to flags](https://github.com/spf13/viper#working-with-flags), this repo encourages using the [standard flag package](https://pkg.go.dev/flag).
-Or if you prefer, Viper can be used in combination with this repo.
+In addition, while [Viper has the ability to bind to flags](https://github.com/spf13/viper#working-with-flags), this repo encourages using the [standard flag package](https://pkg.go.dev/flag) or [spf13/cobra](https://github.com/spf13/cobra).
+If you really need it, Viper can be used for managing config in combination with this repo.
 In short, Viper is very flexible, while this repo is more opinionated.

 [Notes re. twelve factor apps](https://github.com/mozey/config/issues/5)